 Bilateral relations, which this year see their 70th anniversary, focus on cooperation in international organisations, promoting bilateral economic ties, global issues such as climate change mitigation, issues on the maritime agenda, sustainable development strategies and cooperation in the G20, as well as Germany’s assistance in reforming the Indonesian vocational training sector.

-In Jakarta in July 2012, Federal Chancellor Merkel concluded a wide-ranging basic agreement, the Jakarta Declaration, with then Indonesian President Yudhoyono.
+In Jakarta in July 2012, former Federal Chancellor Merkel concluded a wide-ranging basic agreement, the Jakarta Declaration, with then Indonesian President Yudhoyono.
 This provides the basis for close and multifaceted cooperation between Germany and Indonesia within the framework of a strategic partnership.

 As the largest members of the European Union and the Association of Southeast Asian Nations (ASEAN) respectively, Germany and Indonesia connect on numerous points on the regional policy front.
-In 2019 and 2020, Indonesia and Germany worked together as non‑permanent members of the United Nations Security Council.

 As the country with the world’s largest Muslim population, Indonesia is an important partner for Germany in the dialogue on religious issues and the prevention of radicalisation.